-So anyway, while my mom went about acquiring all the camping gear we’d need, I pulled up a map and started doing some planning.
-Since I was out in Bellingham, WA and didn’t have my own car, we decided that my mom and sister would pack up the car, come pick me up, and we’d head out to Olympic National Park for a week.
+So while my mom went about acquiring all the camping gear we’d need, I pulled up a map and started doing some planning.
+Since I was out in Washington and didn’t have my own car, we decided that my mom and sister would pack up the car, come pick me up, and we’d head out to Olympic National Park for a week.
 For those not familiar with the area, the Olympic Peninsula is the fat part of northern Washington that sticks out into the ocean and forms the western coast of the Puget Sound.
-It can be reached with or without taking a ferry; since we started north of Seattle, the ferry was the faster option.
-In our case, we took the ferry from Fort Casey to Port Townsend, located on the northeast tip of the peninsula, and then followed Route 20 south to US Highway 101.
+It can be reached with or without taking a ferry; since we started north of Seattle, the ferry from Fort Casey to Port Townsend was the faster option.

 Olympic National Park encompasses the majority of the Olympic Peninsula; it’s encircled by Highway 101, with park entrances located throughout.
 We began making our way counterclockwise around the park, stopping first at Hurricane Ridge and Heart O’the Hills.
 Hurricane Ridge is high up in the Olympic Mountains and unfortunately, as it was only mid-June, summer hadn’t quite reached this area.
 The road was open only up to the visitor center, beyond which there were still feet of snow blocking our way.
 However, the parking lot afforded views of the mountains in three directions and the Strait of Juan de Fuca to the north.